EleSoyEle/SR3-diffusion-model-implementation/README.md

 ## Test
 In order to test the model, you need the checkpoints, which are at: <https://drive.google.com/drive/folders/1f8nCr30DnkJaPPwX4iiNlx0eMJzhQm3P?usp=drive_link>

+They should be in a folder called checkpoints

 ### Use of test.py
 The way to use the file is:
 ```bash